 - be in good standing with your FMC member organisation

-- be under the supervision of a private practice consultant (PPC)
+- be under the supervision of a professional practice consultant (PPC)

 - have had at least ten hours one-to-one, principally face-to-face support from your PPC